 Vittorio Veneto, a small heritage town in Northern Italy

 Not many people know that there are so many little charming villages and heritage sites just in a short drive or one-hour train ride from Venice.
 One of these is Vittorio Veneto, with its beautiful medieval castle and many old buildings from the Renaissance era.
 Vittorio is one of the most beautiful Italian cities that must be on your bucket list as a day trip from Venice.

 The Prosecco Road in Veneto, Italy

 Welcome to the best region for all Italian sparkling wines.
 I’d say the area that can best compete with the French Champagne.
 There are many types of Prosecco, and the only area where the vineyards grow here is Veneto.
-You can get to visit the best Prosecco Wineries and go through some fantastic Prosecco hills and lush landscape.
+You can get to visit the best Prosecco Wineries and go through some fantastic Prosecco hills and lush landscapes.

 You can also hire a car and drive through the famous Prosecco Road from Conegliano to Vittorio Veneto and further down to Valdobbiadene.
 This triangle-shaped land encompasses the top white wine region of Italy.
 In my Summer Italy Tour of the Dolomites, we will be going on a gourmet Tour by tasting the best Prosecco and walking through the picturesque Hills of Vittorio Veneto.

 The Italian Dolomites stretch between three regions in North-East Italy: Trentino & South Tyrol, Veneto and Friuli Venezia Julia.
 Most people tend to choose Cortina, which is very popular with tourists in summer and winter.